Black Rain Frog Facts

 Black Rain Frog Physical Description

-Regardless of appearance, the Black Rain Frog is a relatively small amphibian.
-Because of this, it only averages about 2 in (5 cm) in body length, excluding the legs.
+Regardless of appearance, the Black Rain Frog undeniably remains a relatively small amphibian.
+That’s because of the fact that it only averages about 2 in (5 cm) in body length, excluding the legs.
+Thankfully, though, impressiveness does not depend on sheer size.

-Furthermore, the body develops comparatively squat and compact in shape.
+The body of the amphibian further develops comparatively squat and compact in terms of overall shape.
 In addition to this, the legs stay rather short, much like the majority of related species.
+This also serves to give it a moderately distinctive appearance.

-Also, in color, the interesting amphibian is typically a dark brown, almost to the point of appearing black.
-Finally, the skin lacks warts, but presents many small tubercles.
+In color, the interesting amphibian also typically develops as a dark brown.
+This color pattern, in fact, extends almost to the point of appearing black.
+Finally, the skin of the Black rain Frog lacks the warts typical of many frogs, but most commonly presents small tubercles.

 - Kingdom: Animalia